PleccyMM/FinalProjectOOP/README.md

 * Now the program can be run from IntelliJ or by building it and then running it that way, as long as the MySQL server is running
 * If you decided that you want to build and run, rather than through IntelliJ, go to Build -> Build Artifacts -> Build/Rebuild then run this in your CMD: java -cp DIRECTORY_LOCATION\FinalProject.main.jar org.vexillum.Main
 * Test cases can be run from inside IntelliJ by running each file individually, or using the provided pre-created AllTests configuration, from the configurations dropdown

+To login to the system it's recommended you use the pre-created account with username "Admin" and password "password1"